“Where are you?” I yell.

 “In here,” my wife answers from the laundry room.
 Strenuous sounds of excavation issue from within, as if an especially large armadillo were at work.

-Marsha is cleaning Furgus’s litter box, an SUV-size container jamming the space between dryer and wall.
+Marsha is cleaning Furgus’s litter box, an SUV-sized container jamming the space between dryer and wall.
 As though digging post holes she labors with the scoop, prying loose mammoth clumps that would challenge a ‘dozer.
 Peering over her prayerful form, I purr, “A little tarnish on the Golden Boy?”

 Truth be told, I did cat box duty for many years, during Marsha’s midlife princess phase.
 I also did the incontinence drill, and worse, during my mother’s dementia.
 The “worse” came when, after being raised in a domicile so scrupulously clean the air in it squeaked when you breathed, I discovered she’d been using waste baskets and potted plants as potties.